 Located in the north of the country, Ha Long Bay has become a main attraction in Vietnam for tourists thanks to the remarkable 1,969 limestone islands jutting upwards towards the skyline.

-- You can go for the day, but you’ll have much more time to appreciate the scenery if you book onto one of the Ha Long Bay cruise tours Want that extra-special experience?
-Book a two-day tour, which include a night of sleeping within the bay.
+- You can go for the day, but you’ll have much more time to appreciate the scenery if you book onto a Halong Bay cruise tour Want that extra-special experience?
+Book a two-day tour, which includes a night of sleeping within the bay.

 - Our insider tip is to explore the bay by kayak – it allows you to get a close-up look at the islands as you paddle between them.
 You can even peek into Ha Long’s numerous caves as you paddle past.

 - If you want to visit Ha Long Bay but avoid the water you can also book onto seaplane excursions.
 Yes, they’re a lot more expensive but trust us, the view from above the bay is worth it.

 Looking for more travel inspiration?
 Check out these three Southeast Asia travel itineraries for the ultimate adventures.